Nurse Aide Training Program

 To make changes to a nurse aide training program or nurse aide trainer certification, you must complete and submit the respective application indicating the changes.

-42 CFR 483.152 covers the training of nurse aides.
-There are only two types of instructors, a Nurse Aide Trainer or a Supplemental instructor.
+There are only two types of instructors, a Nurse Aide Trainer or a Supplemental instructor, mentioned in 42 CFR 483.152.
 A Nurse Aide Trainer is a Registered nurse, who possesses a minimum of 2 years of nursing experience, at least 1 of which must be in the provision of long term care facility services, i.e., a participating CMS facility.
 They also must have completed a course in teaching adults or have experience in teaching adults or supervising nurse aides.
-Any individual, training nurse aide candidates, must be a Nurse Aide Trainer.
-The training of nurse aide candidates may not be delegated to someone else.
-The other type of instructor is a Supplemental instructor.
-These can be made up of licensed health professionals or other specialists and they must have at least 1 year of experience in their field.
-These supplemental instructors are not to be doing the training of nurse aides, but can supplement the instructor regarding their field of experience.
+Any individual, training nurse aide candidates, must be a Nurse Aide Trainer or a Supplemental Instructor.
+The Nurse Aide Trainer must be on site, present, and overseeing the training 100% of the time in the classroom, lab or clinical site.
+The overall training of nurse aide candidates may not be delegated to someone else, nor can the overall training (classroom or clinical) be delegated solely to a supplemental instructor.
+A Licensed Practical Nurse or Registered Nurse (Supplemental Instructor), that is not a Nurse Aide Trainer approved by the State, may supplement the primary Nurse Aide Trainer (certified) in the lab for skills check off as well as clinical skills checks taught by the Nurse Aide Trainer.
+These Supplemental Instructors can be made up of licensed health professionals or other specialists and they must have at least 1 year of experience in their field.
+These supplemental instructors are not to be doing the overall training of nurse aides, but can supplement the instructor regarding their field of experience.

 Please refer to 42 USC 1395i-3 (f) (2) (C) when considering requesting a waiver of the 2-year "lock-out" prohibition.
 The waiver is for a nurse aide training program offered in, not by the facility.
 The facility is allowed to choose a non-facility affiliated contractor to train the facilities nurse aide candidates.
 A nursing home may request a waiver of the 2-year Nurse Aide Training Prohibition by submitting the following information via BCHS-Nurse-Aide-Training-Program@michigan.gov.